Making Changes to Your Council or Former Council Home

-If you wish to make changes to your council owned property, you must apply for landlord permission, and this needs to be approved before any work can begin.
+If you wish to make changes to your Council owned property, or a former Council home (including leaseholders and homeowners) you must apply for landlord permission, and this needs to be approved before any work can begin.

 Common Alterations That Require Landlord Permission